 Campers live in a comfortable, air-conditioned residence hall on the Luther campus and eat in the Dahl Centennial Union dining hall.
 College athletes serve as camps counselors and provide full supervision and help direct all camp activities.
 Medical services for campers are available through local clinics, as well as the emergency room at the Winneshiek Medical Center.
 Individual campers are responsible for any medication, and hospital and physician fees.

 Regents Center indoor facilities include six tennis courts; a six-lane, 200-meter track; six full-sized basketball courts; 25-yard, eight-lane swimming pool; locker, training, and equipment rooms.
 The Legends Fitness for Life Center offers a strength and fitness facility with its own climbing wall.
-The outdoor facilities include 12 tennis courts, a cross country race course, fitness trails, and an all-weather track, which was installed in the fall of 2009.
+The outdoor facilities include 12 tennis courts, a cross country race course, fitness trails, and an all-weather track.